-After you have done that, use a spade to remove the grass around the place you want to place the decking.
+After doing that, use a spade to remove the grass around the place you want to place the decking.
 You don’t want to install your decking directly on the grass.
 Remove the grass from the area and use a spirit level to check if the area is even.
-You can now proceed to spread a weed control fabric on the area to prevent grass from growing.
-Then, cover the site with about 40mm to 50mm of gravel.
-It is on the gravel that you will lay the decking frame.
+You can now proceed to spread weed control fabric on the area to prevent grass from growing.
+Then cover the site with about 40mm to 50mm of gravel.
+You will lay the decking frame on the gravel.

 Step Three – Install the Boards

-Use a tape to measure and mark the deck board at the desired length.
+Use tape to measure and mark the deck board at the desired length.
 Then draw a line across the board with a combination square.
 Cut your deck boards to the desired length using a hand saw.
 It is advisable to use treated timber as your deck board.
 Treated timber has a longer lifespan; it will not rot or decay over time.

-After you have finished cutting the boards, you can now start attaching the boards to form the decking frame.
+After cutting the boards, you can now start attaching the boards to form the decking frame.

 Start by securing the outer boards, then attach more boards on the inside of the frame to create a strong framework.
 Then place the decking joist inside the frame.
 Ensure that you spaced the joist properly to prevent the decking from sagging.

 Step Four – Install the Decking

-After you have finished building the decking frame, start installing the decking on the joists.
+Once you have finished building the decking frame, start installing the decking on the joists.
 Fasten the composite decking boards to the joist with a screw.
 It is important to note that there should be gaps in between the boards when installing your composite decking boards.
-The gaps will allow the decking boards to expand without warping when there is a change in temperature.
-You should leave a space of 5 mm between the deckings and space of at least 15 mm between the decking and a wall.
+The gaps will allow the decking boards to expand without warping when there is a temperature change.
+You should leave a space of 5 mm between the decking and a space of at least 15 mm between the decking and the wall.

 Step Five – Finish the Decking